During Orientation and Beyond

 - Check out student organizations.

 - Attend student activities.
-Find out what activities are available on the Get Involved website.
+Find out what activities are available on Get Involved.

 - March through the Arch.